happy senior couple relaxing on the sofa at home

 Credit card companies usually try to collect past-due amounts for 120 to 180 days before “charging off” your balance.
 Charging off debt doesn't make the debt go away.
 It’s just an accounting term that means writing off the balance for their own tax and accounting purposes.
 Therefore, even if your debt is “charged-off,” it's still valid and collectable.

-Before charging off your account, your card issuer may try to help you out (and cut its losses) with account re-aging, forbearance, debt management, or debt resolution.
+Before they charge off your account, your card issuer may try to help you out (and cut its losses) with account re-aging, forbearance, debt management, or debt resolution.

-Debt resolution may help you.
-It means the creditor accepts less than you owe as payment in full.
+• Debt resolution means the creditor accepts less than you owe as payment in full.
 You can negotiate your own debts or hire a professional debt resolution company to help you.
+Debt resolution may help you clear your debts.

 Some credit card companies will sue before charging off a balance.
 This isn't common, but it’s possible, especially if you owe a large amount and have assets or a steady income.